futel/twilio-sip-server/README-deploy.md

 # Meta-Requirements

-The Digital Ocean Functions in the dialplan-functions project must be set up.
+The DigitalOcean Functions in the dialplan-functions project must be set up.

 # Requirements